Statement from the MBSD School Board | September 13, 2021

-Mount Baker School District
+Mount Baker School Board

 Regular meetings are held at 6:00 PM on the second Thursday and 8:30 AM on the fourth Thursday in the District Office, unless otherwise noted.
 Meetings are open to the public; the public is invited and encouraged to attend Board meetings.